-- \ All NEOs, saw an increase in cash compensation due to our performance during 2016 against our Boardapproved business plans, which were consistent with the guidance we provided at the beginning of the year.
-Our initial full year guidance on earnings per share on a non-GAAP basis was \$6.30 to \$6.50 and our non-GAAP earnings per share for purposes of bonus calculations was \$7.05.
-Revenue was consistent with guidance. - \ Results (including amounts stated to be on a non-GAAP basis) included a \$1.65 negative effect of foreign currency exchange rates, which was greater than initial estimates.
+\ All NEOs saw an increase in total compensation.
+This is consistent with our performance during 2017 against our Board-approved business plans, which were the basis for the guidance we provided to investors at the beginning of the year.
+Our initial full year guidance on earnings per share on a non-GAAP basis was \$7.30 to \$7.40 and our non-GAAP earnings per share for purposes of bonus calculations was \$8.14.
+Revenue, which was projected to increase 2%, increased 9%.